 See past sold prices

-Most people don’t realise you can do this, and it’s a treasure trove of valuable information!
+Most people don’t realize you can do this, and it’s a treasure trove of valuable information!

 In the left-hand side filter menu of an Ebay search results page there is a checkbox to “Show only – Sold Items”.
 When you click this checkbox you will now be looking only at items that have sold, showing you exactly what people have paid for items just like the one you’re after.

 Some Buy It Now listings accept “Best Offer” counters.
 This lets you make a counteroffer to the seller’s Buy It Now price and is your opportunity to negotiate.
 If this option is available you should always take it because it’s an invitation the seller is willing to come down on the price.